-While researching fulfillment providers, you will likely come across two different terms: ‘3PL’ and ‘4PL’.
-While 3PLs are much more common, both terms relate to the outsourcing of fulfillment and ecommerce logistics services, so it’s important to understand the difference between the two.
+While researching fulfilment providers, you will likely come across two different terms: ‘3PL’ and ‘4PL’.
+While 3PLs are much more common, both terms relate to the outsourcing of fulfilment and ecommerce logistics services, so it’s important to understand the difference between the two.

 In this article, you’ll learn the major differences between a 3PL and a 4PL to help you decide which type of logistics provider makes the most sense for your business.